The Glass House, Castlecrag: Description

 The Glass House is a single-storey residence built over a steeply sloping bush site.
 One corner of the house barely touches the natural sandstone outcrops.
 The rest of the building and the decks are suspended over vegetation and rock outcrops.
 The rectangular plan is divided up into a grid of 1.1 m2.
 A timber framework is braced with steel cross-bracing: four slender steel posts are the main structural elements, forming the corners of the lightwell.
 Entry is from a path beside the carport.
 Visitors enter straight into the first living room, which was used by Bill and Ruth Lucas for meetings with clients.
 A wall separates this area from the kitchen and a larger portion of the living/dining room.
 The living room and kitchen are glazed, opening onto the front deck and the internal deck and light well.

 The original construction is described in an article in Architecture in Australia, October–December 1957.
 The house is suspended on four 7.6 cm square columns.
 All the timbers are rough-sawn creosoted hardwood inside and out.
 Wall timbers are restricted to mullions and posts at 1.2 m centres and the roof framing to purlins at 1.2 m centres on beams at 3.7 m centres.
 The roofing was originally constructed with deep corrugated asbestos cement, having no roof battens.
 Safety mesh was stretched over the purlins and supported a 57-gram (2 oz) white fibre-glass blanket between clear Visqueen and double-sided sisalation.

 Restoration

-The floor is tiled with a slate that has cracked because of the movement of the structure.
-The house used to move considerably in the wind before 2003 due to missing cross-struts and beams that originally braced the house.
 In 2002–2003, a remedial works program replaced all the foundation fittings and re-braced the house.
 Bracing was increased in some areas from 1/2" steel rods to 3/4" steel rods.
 The floor comprises 3.7 by 1.2 m Stramit panels, being masonite-faced on hardwood joists at 0.61 m centres.
 Stramit is also used for the internal walls.

 A more extensive restoration was undertaken in 2023 under the custodianship of Cracknell and Lonergan Architects.
 The building work was undertaken by Bill and Ruth Lucas' son, Peter Lucas (with Esteban Carretero).